fqantonio/GoingInductive/README.md

 ![Figure 5: 4C/ID group treatment effect variables change for all period of time: 2003 to 2017.](Images/RResults_allSample_VC.png)

-Figure 4: 4C/ID group treatment effect variables change for all period of time: 2003 to 2017.
+Figure 5: 4C/ID group treatment effect variables change for all period of time: 2003 to 2017.

-Figures 6 and 7 show a more favorable positive change from treatment to control group for all school 1 sample and specifically, a negative change for RANK 1 sample.
-BEHAV continues to show negative change for GRADE 8, RANK 1 and MALE.
+On Figures 6 and 7 shows the analysis with a sample that doesn't include the school and behaviro effects.
+So, there is a more favorable overall positive change between control and treatment group, but specifically, for RANK 1 on BEHAV continues to show negative change for GRADE 8, RANK 1 and MALE.

 Figure 6 reinforce the results presented above, less favorable to sample groups GRADE 8, RANK 1 and MALE, but still, positive changes for the entire school 1 sample and grade 9.
 LAB variable its what demonstrates a more positive change followed by CLASS and TEST.